Arlington, Texas: Arts and entertainment

 Arlington is home to Six Flags Over Texas, a nationwide theme park that includes many notable attractions.
 Six Flags also opened Six Flags Hurricane Harbor, a waterpark, after the previous location, Wet 'n Wild, was sold to them in the mid-1990s.

 With the relocation of the U.S. Bowling Congress, and the Bowling Proprietors Association of America and the International Bowling Museum and Hall of Fame, Arlington became the world headquarters for bowling.
-The International Bowling Museum and International Bowling Hall of Fame are located on the International Bowling Campus in Arlington.

-For retail shopping, Arlington is home to the Parks Mall at Arlington, which houses numerous stores, eateries, an ice skating rink, and a movie theatre.
-In addition, the Arlington Highlands was completed in mid-2007, serving as a shopping and entertainment hotspot with places such as Bar Louie, BJ's Restaurant & Brewhouse, Chuy's, Dave & Buster's, Improv Comedy Club, Piranha Killer Ramen, Pluckers Wing Bar, Studio Movie Grill, and World Market, among others.
+For retail shopping, Arlington is home to the Parks Mall at Arlington, which houses numerous stores, eateries, an ice skating rink, a bowling/arcade spot, and a movie theatre.
+In addition, the Arlington Highlands was completed in mid-2007, serving as a shopping and entertainment hotspot.
 The Arlington Highlands is located on I-20 at Matlock Rd.
 The Lincoln Square located near the AT&T Stadium also houses several stores, restaurants, and a Studio Movie Grill.

 Arlington is also home to Theatre Arlington, one of the largest community theatres in the nation, which produces quality live theatre year-round and offers theater classes for all ages.
 The Mainstage Theatre at UT Arlington is another well-known venue for live theatre in Arlington.